 Like with a gas car, you don’t always have to refill the entire battery, but you can “top off” or just add enough energy to get you where you’re going next.
-Lithium ion batteries fill up more quickly at first then slow down as they get closer to full.
+Lithium ion batteries fill up more quickly at first then slow down as they get past 80% charged.

 Note that drivers of plug-in hybrids in certain states that adhere to California’s air quality rules may have longer or more comprehensive warranties on their batteries - 10 years or 150,000 miles in PZEV states.

 Efficiency for EVs is expressed in MPGe, or “miles per gallon (of gasoline) equivalent” is a way to compare the energy used by an EV to that used by a conventional vehicle.
 MPGe is calculated using the standard value of 33.7 kilowatt-hours (121 megajoules) of electricity being equivalent to one gallon of gas.
 This is an estimate based on the standard value of energy in one gallon of gasoline, and is also equivalent to 115,000 British thermal units (BTUs).

 The overall MPGe value is usually a combination of city and highway values.
 Unlike traditional cars, electric cars tend to drive more efficiently on city streets, due to recaptured energy from regenerative braking.